Anker Soundcore Liberty 5

 Main Differences

-• Ingress Protection (IP) rating is IP55 on Anker Soundcore Liberty 5 and IPX5 on Anker Soundcore P41i.
+• The Ingress Protection rating is IP55 on Anker Soundcore Liberty 5 and IPX5 on Anker Soundcore P41i.

-• Driver unit size is 9.2 mm on Anker Soundcore Liberty 5 and 11 mm on Anker Soundcore P41i.
+• The driver unit size is 9.2 mm on Anker Soundcore Liberty 5 and 11 mm on Anker Soundcore P41i.

-• Dolby Atmos support is available on Anker Soundcore Liberty 5 but not on Anker Soundcore P41i.
+• Dolby Atmos support is present on Anker Soundcore Liberty 5 but not available on Anker Soundcore P41i.

 • Battery life is 8 hours on Anker Soundcore Liberty 5 and 12 hours on Anker Soundcore P41i.